furysport/furysport-fury-dapp/README.md

 ## Introduction

-> **Warning**: Teritori is still under active development and should be used carefuly, with a Beta tester approach.
+> **Warning**: Furya is still under active development and should be used carefuly, with a Beta tester approach.

-**[Teritori dApp](https://app.teritori.com/)** is a all-in-one application providing various coordination & communication features for humans.
+**[Furya dApp](https://app.furya.xyz/)** is a all-in-one application providing various coordination & communication features for humans.
 In the future (v3) it will also be a privacy first messaging application built on top of [the Berty Protocol](https://berty.tech/docs/protocol/).

 - *Genesis Era - Alpha (Web only)* :
-    - Multichain NFT Marketplace v0.1 (Teritori Network first)
+    - Multichain NFT Marketplace v0.1 (Furya Network first)
-    - Staking $TORI Tokens
+    - Staking $FURY Tokens
-    - Teritori Chain Governance (& Bounty Program)
+    - Furya Chain Governance (& Bounty Program)
-    - Teritori Name Service
+    - Furya Name Service
     - Rioters footer v0.1
     - Social Feed v0.1
     - The R!OT Play2Earn Experience: "Genesis Collection" v0.1
     - Org Deployer v0.1
     - Multisig Wallet v0.1

-On this Genesis Era, core team will gather various tools, dapps, and open source code from most serious Cosmos contributors, in a Teritori User Experience, to onboard new users into the state of the art.
+On this Genesis Era, core team will gather various tools, dapps, and open source code from most serious Cosmos contributors, in a Furya User Experience, to onboard new users into the state of the art.
 Team is at the same time paralelizing its development and re-building this 'state of the art' code using Gnolang.
-This allow teritori-core team #1 to both start shipping tools quickly to community and prepare the future proof approach with a deep state of the art expertise.
+This allow furya-core team #1 to both start shipping tools quickly to community and prepare the future proof approach with a deep state of the art expertise.

 - *Enter the dApp - Desktop v1*
     - Multichain Launchpad for NFT Launches
-    - Multichain NFT Marketplace (Teritori Network, Cosmos chains, Solana, Ethereum)
+    - Multichain NFT Marketplace (Furya Network, Cosmos chains, Solana, Ethereum)
-    - Upgrading the R!OT Play2Earn Experience: "Defend the Teritori" v1
+    - Upgrading the R!OT Play2Earn Experience: "Defend the Furya" v1
     - dApp Store integrating dApps from Cosmos Ecosystem (Juno, Osmosis, ...)

 - *Enter the future - Desktop & Mobile v1.1*